oracle-samples/oracle-db-examples/optimizer/autonomous/stats_answering/README.md

-This example demonstrates that statistics can be used to answer certain queries.
+This example demonstrates the Statistics-Base Query Transformation - how optimizer statistics can be used to answer certain queries.

 Create a test user using the *user.sql* script.